Unity-Technologies/com.unity.probuilder/Documentation~/material-tools.md

 2. Pick your new Material to use in the new slot.

-> **Note:** You can't set up new hotkeys for the new slots but you can click their buttons in the Material Editor to apply them.
+> **Note:** You can't set up new shortcuts for the new slots but you can click their buttons in the Material Editor to apply them.